fazreil/hotel/PITCHME.md

 ---

+### Display functions

+Display functions retrieve data from Hotel Class and print them on the display

+Display functions are:
+- display_a_customer function
+- display_all_customer function

 ### The Hotel Class
 In the next few slides, we will discuss about the Hotel Class.
 This include some of the major context relevant to the program: